Shaleeta/ShaleetaSite/DownloadButtons.md

 <br>

 ## Download Button Option #5
 Using inline CSS to create a detailed button.

-<!DOCTYPE md>
+The first version has an html tag, the next has no tag.
+Both seem to work okay?

 <html>
 <head>
 <style>